miclf/methuselah/README.md

 Optional parameters:
 - `legislature_number`: number of the legislature of which the list of MPs is needed.

-Example of returned array (shortened to two MPs for clarity):
+Example of returned data (shortened to two MPs for clarity):

 ```json
 [